CURRICULUM VITAE | NICOLE ANTEBI

 2025

-Quoted in Emily Celeste Vázquez Enríquez’s forthcoming book Border Biomes: Ecological Imaginaries of Mexico's Edges published by Vanderbilt University Press.
-Emily Celeste Vázquez Enríquez is an Assistant Professor Department of Spanish and Portuguese University of California, Davis
+Quoted in Emily Celeste Vázquez Enríquez’s forthcoming book Border Biomes: Ecological Imaginaries of Mexico's Edges published by Vanderbilt University Press (2025).

 2023

 Quoted in Barbara Sostaita book Sanctuary Everywhere: Fugitive Care on the Migrant Trail, Sonoran Desert Chapter.
 The book is an ethnographic study of the ways migrants shelter and defend each other during the migratory journey.
-Barbara Sostaita is an Assistant Professor in Latin American Studies at The University of Illinois at Chicago
+Duke University Press (2023)

 PODCASTS